ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Access Token Flags {#IANA-token-flags}

 This document defines a GNAP access token flags, for which IANA is asked to create and maintain a new registry titled "Access Token Flags".
 Initial values for this registry are given in {{IANA-token-flags-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-token-flags-template}}.
 The DE is expected to ensure that the flag specifies whether it applies to requests for tokens to the AS, responses with tokens from the AS, or both.